In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: The Wire

-Valfierno arranged for French art restorer and forger Yves Chaudron to create six copies of the Mona Lisa before the heist was carried out, as he knew that once the Mona Lisa was stolen it would be harder to smuggle copies past customs.
+Valfierno had already commissioned the French art restorer and forger Yves Chaudron to create six replicas before the theft, knowing it would be harder to smuggle copies after the original disappeared.

 Food For Thought